 Clinical Rotations will begin in January and are approximately 6 weeks in duration.
 Each Preceptor will receive a clinical preceptor manual upon mentoring their first student.

 Once again, on behalf of the college and faculty, thank you for your affiliation with the South College, School of Physician Assistant Studies.

-If you have any questions or are interested in becoming a Clinical Preceptor for the Masters of Health Science, Physician Assistant program at South College, please contact Russ Dailey, Director of Clinical Education at (865) 288-8317, e-mail at [email protected] or Katie Bean Clinical Coordinator at (865) 288-8326, e-mail at [email protected].
+If you have any questions or are interested in becoming a Clinical Preceptor for the Masters of Health Science, Physician Assistant program at South College, please e-mail us at [email protected].

-If you or someone you know are a licensed health care provider in Behavioral Health, Woman’s Health, General Surgery, Emergency Medicine, Pediatrics, Internal Medicine, Family/Geriatric Medicine, Cardiology, Pulmonology, Gastroenterology, Urology, Orthopedics, Infectious Disease or other specialty, and are interested in mentoring a physician assistant student, please make inquiries to [email protected].
+If you or someone you know are a licensed health care provider in Behavioral Health, Woman’s Health, General Surgery, Emergency Medicine, Pediatrics, Internal Medicine, Family/Geriatric Medicine, Cardiology, Pulmonology, Gastroenterology, Urology, Orthopedics, Infectious Disease or other specialty, and are interested in mentoring a physician assistant student, please email inquiries at [email protected].

 CLINICAL PRECEPTORS RESOURCES

 Mastering the Preceptor Role: Challenges of Clinical Teaching